Packing for an African safari doesn't need to be daunting with our safari packing quick tips.

 In preparing for your African safari, you may encounter some unexpected parameters on what to pack.
 These are the top five items to leave behind when going on safari - and the five essentials to take in their place.

 1. Leave camo, cotton, and colour Your clothing colour is important on safari.
 Camouflage clothing is illegal in some African countries and bright colours, black, and white should be avoided unless around the lodge.
-Technical fabrics are also preferable over natural fibres for their breathability in hot climates.
+Dark colours also tend to be more attractive to insects.
+Technical fabrics are also preferable over natural fibres for their comfort and performance in hot climates.

 2. Leave hard suitcases These won't do in the cramped holds of small planes and the back of Land Rovers on the way to the lodge.